 A partial molar pregnancy occurs when an abnormal placenta forms along with an embryo, and two sperm fertilize one egg.
 In these cases, the growing embryo has an extra set of chromosomes.
 The embryo may start to develop but generally can’t survive.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Although molar pregnancies are very rare, anyone can have a molar pregnancy.
-You are more likely to have a molar pregnancy if you:
+Although molar pregnancies are rare, anyone can have a molar pregnancy.
+You’re more likely to have a molar pregnancy if you:

 Less than 1% of all pregnancies — about 1 in 1,000 — are molar pregnancies.

 Unfortunately, a molar pregnancy results in the loss of the pregnancy.

 Some people don’t have any symptoms of a molar pregnancy.
 For those who do, the most common include:

 These symptoms are similar to many other conditions.
 It’s best to report any unusual symptoms to your healthcare provider.